Shopify/javascript/react/README.md

   }
   ```

 - [4.8](#4.8) <a name="4.8"></a> Maintain a sensible ordering of methods in your component.
-At a high level, order the component as follows: statics, constructor, lifecycle methods, other methods (like handlers and helpers), and, finally, render (and any methods you have broken render up into).
+At a high level, order the component as follows: statics and instance class properties, constructor, lifecycle methods, other methods (like handlers and helpers), and, finally, render (and any methods you have broken render up into).

   > Why?
 A consistent ordering between components helps other developers find what they are looking for more quickly.